Sign up for Ma-Ka-Ja-Wan

 - Week 6: July 29-Aug.
 4, 2018

-NOTE: The 2018 Reserved Sites Chart will be available by the end of September.
-Email Debi (firstname.lastname@example.org) for availability possibilities, or to be put on a waiting list.
-Or, complete the 2018 MSR Campsite Reservation Request Form now and email it to her.
+Complete the MSR Campsite Reservation Request Form and mail or bring it to the council office with payment.
 Please provide accurate numbers, so we can find the best campsite for you (of the ones remaining).
 Please note that this form is a request, not a guaranteed reservation, and the fee you paid is strictly a site fee.
 It is non-refundable and will not be applied toward any other summer camp fees.
 Please be advised: We may have to move you around (or pair you with another troop), if your numbers do not match the campsite capacities.

 Set an early March Scout Deposit Deadline for your Troop.
 Why?